d-w-d/myconfig/README.md

 ### Phase One

 First, the 'quickstart' command above is designed to get you working in a productive bash shell as quickly as possible without messing with that user's configuration files.
-It clones this repo to `/tmp/myconfig`, triggers the installation of vundle and its plugins in the background, and then aliases vim to use all my settings/plugins.
+It clones this repo to `/tmp/myconfig`, and, if vim is installed, it triggers the installation of vundle and its plugins in the background, and then aliases vim to use all my settings/plugins.
 This is referred to as the 'temporary install'.

 The temporary installation leaves you in a bash shell with handy aliases for that operating system (e.g. `alportsinuse` will list ports in use on that machine, `klear` will clear the terminal history), and a function called `myconfig_full_installation`.

-Note: the `tmp_installation.sh` library will check if vim is installed; if not, it will prompt you on how to install it.

 ### Phase Two

-`myconfig_full_installation` *will* mess with the config files in the user's home dir, and so is supposed to only be run in accounts that are designated for me.
-Basically, it copies `/tmp/myconfig` to `$HOME/.myconfig`, and and then copies commands/files for long-term usage of vim, tmux, bash and zsh according to my preferences.
+`myconfig_full_installation` *will* mess with the config files in the user's home dir, and so is supposed to only be run on accounts that are designated for me.
+Basically, it copies `/tmp/myconfig` to `$HOME/.myconfig`, and and then copies commands/files for long-term usage of vim, tmux, bash and zsh according to my main rc files.

 ### Phase Three